-The education section of a resume is also written in reverse-chronological order, with your most recent degree appearing first.
+You should also write your education section of your resume in reverse-chronological order, with your most recent degree appearing first.

 Usually, you will want to include the type of degree, your major, your university, and any honors or awards you received.

 You can skip your GPA.
-If you recently graduated from college and have a student resume, it is ok to put your GPA if it was 3.5 or higher.
+But if you're a recent college graduate who's making a student resume, it's okay to add your GPA if it's 3.5 or higher.